Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 18
-## 18] Count the number of files in the current working directory.
+> Count the number of files in the current working directory.
 Print the number of files as a single integer.

 ```
 ls -A | wc -l